reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Moral Correctness.md

 - Even though an anecdotal experience might provide one with a personal reason for belief, it would not provide everyone with a reason for belief (e.g. a scientific reason).
 - How to know what the standards are?
 We check what would happen if everyone accepted it.
 If no one accepted a burden of proof, the central goal of argument would be defeated.
 - Don't interrupt others, cut them off, etc. Listen to them.

+### Similarity with Golden Rule

+Standards prescribing behaviors

+Individual
+- Motivational: Act so as to satisfy your desires.
+- Rational: Act so as to satisfy the desires you have reason to have.

+Golden Rule & Augmentations:
+- Golden Rule: Treat others in the way you would want to be treated.
+	- Upshot: don't kill if you wouldn't want to be killed.
+	- Problem 1: what if I would have different desires than the recipients?
+E.g. a masochist wouldn't mind being attacked.
+	- Problem 2: what if I would have desires that people treat me unreasonably?
+E.g. I would want others to always benefit me at the expense of others.
+- Rationalized: Treat others not based on counterfactual desires, but on our counterfactual reasons for desires.
+	- Upshot: don't kill if they don't have reason to want to be killed (e.g. even if they're in an intoxicated state where they want to be killed).
+	- Doesn't solve either problem.
+Just idealizes desires.
+- Inversed: Treat others in the way they want you to treat them.
+	- Upshot: don't kill if the person wouldn't want to be killed.
+	- Solves Problem 1.
+- Abstracted: Treat others in accord with principles any rational agent would endorse, independent of their actual circumstances, desires, interests, etc. (i.e. veil of ignorance), if the agent knew he had a chance of any combination of circumstances or desires.
+	- Upshot: don't kill it would be forbidden by any principles that no one could rationally reject.
+	- Solves Problem 1 and Problem 2.
+	- Reasons from Ignorant self-interest =/= reasons from morality.
+- Moralized: Treat others in accord with principles no rational agent could rationally reject, contingent upon that agent having a goal of finding such principles that others couldn't rationally reject.

 ## Sentimentalism